Tracklist

 First off, allow me to state the obvious: I took this track’s bass lick from Deep Purple’s “Child in Time” (Deep Purple in Rock, 1970-06-05).
 What’s less known is that they themselves took it from It’s a Beautiful Day’s song “Bombay Calling” (It’s a Beautiful Day, 1969-06).
 (In turn, It’s a Beautiful Day reworked Deep Purple’s “Wring That Neck” [The Book of Taliesyn, 1968-10] into “Don and Dewey” on their second album, Marrying Maiden [1970-06].)
 This track’s title, naturally, alludes to both “Child in Time” and “Bombay Calling” (hence my use of the archaic “Bombay” instead of its current form “Mumbai”).

-For a song that’s effectively an extended vamp on two chords, this turned out surprisingly dynamic.
-It probably helps that I used a good variety of instrumentation, and that several of these instruments (harpsichord, pipe organ, viola da gamba, dulcimer) rarely if ever show up in popular music.
+This song turned out surprisingly dynamic for what’s effectively an extended three-chord vamp.
+It probably helps that I used a good variety of instrumentation, and that several instruments I used (harpsichord, pipe organ, viola da gamba, dulcimer) rarely if ever show up in popular music.

 In-game, I wasn’t planning to play this song’s dramatic ending until the player reaches the final area with the Juggernaut, but at this rate, I’m not sure I’m going to get around to that.
 In any case, I included a few minutes of the dramatic ending for the OST mix.
 We plan to use this track in the level “Towel Boy”, in which it will loop seamlessly.